-The sample location at Home Point T6A was chosen as special site where the white anemone Actinothoe albocincta was known to occur in good numbers.
+The sample location at Home Point T6A was chosen as special site where the white anemone Actinothoe albocincta was known to commonly occur.
 This anemone is present in all five replicates of the photo quadrats for this site.
 It is suggested that this organism would serve well as an indicator species for the examination of community structure and sensitivity to abnormal levels of siltation in the context of monitoring impacts of the proposed dredging activity.